-- 1) Chem 111 Laboratory Packet and Pre-Lab Lecture Packet, which contains copies of the powerpoints and experiments to be performed.
+- 1) Chem 111 Laboratory Packet, which contains copies of the experiments to be performed.
 It is essential that you read the experiment before coming to class so that you can complete the lab and the write up in a timely fashion. - 2) Safety goggles.
 These must be type G, H or K goggles and must meet or exceed ANSI Z87.1 requirements.
-Safety glasses do not meet our requirements. - 3) You will need a scientific calculator for most experiments and the practical quiz.
-A TI graphing calculator is highly recommended, as many experiments utilize specialized equipment containing a TI graphing calculator. - 4) The use of a non-erasable pen is required for all written work.
+Safety glasses do not meet our requirements. - 3) Laboratory Coat - 4) You will need a scientific calculator for most experiments and the practical quiz.
+A TI graphing calculator is highly recommended, as many experiments utilize specialized equipment containing a TI graphing calculator. - 5) The use of a non-erasable pen is required for all written work.
 No white out is allowed.